This buffalo wings recipe is so easy to make, and the wings come out of the oven hot, crispy, and delicious.

-They are absolutely perfect when served with a creamy blue cheese dip and some fresh, crisp celery sticks!
+These baked buffalo wings are so easy to make!
+They come out of the oven hot, crispy, and delicious.
+They are perfect when served with a creamy blue cheese dip and fresh, crisp celery sticks.

 Ingredients

-- Avocado oil spray: Avocado oil is a neutral-tasting oil with a high smoke point, making it very suitable for high-heat cooking and baking.
+- Avocado oil spray: Avocado oil is a neutral-tasting oil with a high smoke point, making it suitable for high-heat cooking and baking.

 - For the sauce: Melted butter and hot pepper sauce.
 You can use your favorite brand of hot sauce.
+I typically use Frank's Red Hot Sauce, Crystal Hot Sauce, or Sriracha.

 Variations